Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Data Application

 \subsection{Analysis}

 We defined the Black population as the historically disadvantaged group $G=1$ and the standard population $T=1$, and the White population as the historically advantaged group $G=0$.
 We used the weighting estimator of section \ref{sec:Estimators_Observation_Arm} to measure the disparity in antihypertensive treatment intensification, adjusting for all allowable covariates.
 We estimated $\theta_1^*$ the mean systolic BP and proportion of uncontrolled hypertension for $G=1$ in the intervention arm of our target trial using the estimators described in section \ref{sec:Estimators_Intervention_Arm}.
 We estimated $\theta_1$ and $\theta_0$ the group-specific mean outcomes of the observation arm using the estimators described in section \ref{sec:Estimators_Observation_Arm}, and calculated the reduced disparity for each outcome.
-When implementing these estimators, we included cubic splines for age and systolic BP, and interactions between treatment intensification and (i) treatment status at baseline as well as (ii) number of concomitant treatment classes at baseline.
+When implementing these estimators, we included cubic splines for age and systolic BP, and (except for E-OBD) interactions between treatment intensification and (i) treatment status at baseline as well as (ii) number of concomitant treatment classes at baseline.
 We used multinomial models to estimate the factored joint distribution of the non-allowables, after discretizing the area deprivation index distribution into 10 evenly spaced categories across the response scale.
-To estimate the average means and disparities over 2018-2022, we adjusted for calendar time using a cubic splines by including it along with outcome-allowable covariates $A_y$ as discussed in \citet{jackson2025target}.
-For the bridging estimators, we created the artificial samples by sampling the marginal distributions of $Z$ or $N$.
+To estimate the average means and disparities over 2018-2022, we adjusted for calendar time (via cubic splines) by including it along with outcome-allowable covariates $A_y$ as discussed in \citet{jackson2025target}.
+For the interventional weights $\omega_{11^*}^{(Z,N)}$, we used (\ref{eq:Weight_Z_Model_PW}) for Z-Model-PW/SWR, (\ref{eq:Weight_N_Model_PW}) for N-Model-PW/SWR, (\ref{eq:Weight_Z_Bridge_PW_2}) for Z-Bridge-PW/SWR, and (\ref{eq:Weight_N_Bridge_PW}) for N-Bridge-PW/SWR, with (\ref{eq:Weight_N_Model_PW}), (\ref{eq:Weight_Z_Bridge_PW_2}), and (\ref{eq:Weight_N_Bridge_PW}) expressed in odds terms.
+For the bridging estimators, we created the artificial samples by sampling from uniform distributions of $Z$ or $N$.
 We addressed missing outcomes using the methods described in the Supplement.
 Because patients could enroll for each trial where they met eligibility, we accounted for within-person correlations by estimating 95\% confidence intervals obtained via a non-parametric cluster bootstrap \citep{field2007bootstrapping} that sampled persons with replacement and retained all observations of sampled persons.
-We assed the quality of our nuisance models using the diagnostics described in section \ref{sec:Diagnostics}.
+We assessed the quality of our nuisance models using the diagnostics outlined in section \ref{sec:Diagnostics}.